BarlowGirl

-BarlowGirl was an American Christian rock and CCM all-female band from Elgin, Illinois.
+BarlowGirl was an American Christian rock and Contemporary Christian Music (CCM) all-female band from Elgin, Illinois.
 The band was composed of sisters Alyssa (lead vocals, bass guitar, keyboards), Lauren (co-lead vocals, drums) and Rebecca (guitar, backing vocals) Barlow.
 The band is best known for its radio singles "Never Alone" in 2004 and "I Need You to Love Me" in 2006, breaking records for the longest-charting No. 1 song on the Radio and Records Christian Hit Radio (CHR) chart and obtaining millions of views for their music videos on YouTube.
 The band also saw continued success with their Home for Christmas album.
 The band exceeded sales of one million compact discs by the end of 2008 and finished its career with over 1 million digital song downloads and 1.3 million compact disc sales.

 In October 2012, BarlowGirl announced that they were "retiring the band".

 History

 Early years

 The Barlows' father, Vince Barlow, created youth CDs at his church, Willow Creek Community Church in South Barrington, Illinois.
 He was hired to perform at events all over the United States.
 He brought his daughters as his backup band in the late 1990s.
 BarlowGirl began writing songs and performing them at his performances.
 The trio stopped touring with their father when Rebecca and Alyssa began college, but they did perform at his nearby concerts.
 The trio had written around ten songs by 2002.

 The Barlow sisters were given a paid trip to the Gospel Music Association's Music in the Rockies seminar at Estes Park, Colorado, in mid-2002.
 The sisters were not informed that the seminar was a record industry event for unsigned artists, nor that it was a competition.
 They reached the finals of the event.
 Record companies became interested in the sisters after word of mouth spread about the seminar.

 The group's name became famous before the group released their first CD.
 The group Superchick included a song titled "Barlow Girls" on their initial release, Karaoke Superstars, as a tribute to the actual Barlow sisters and their stand for purity, and effectively introduced the sisters to the music world.

 The sisters were signed to Fervent Records on October 14, 2003.
 The band's name, BarlowGirl, is written and capitalized in camel case for branding.